-From Ancient China to the Middle East, Cannabis sativa has been used medicinally, industrially and recreationally for thousands of years, however, the multiple benefits to the human body and the science of CBD have only recently been discovered and applied in the Western civilizations.
+From Ancient China to the Middle East, Cannabis sativa has been used for thousands of years, however, the science of CBD have only recently been discovered and applied in the Western civilizations.

 Black Dahlia incorporates sustainably-cultivated CBD derived from all-natural, broad-spectrum hemp oil.
-Coupled with our proprietary nano-technology which provides rapid absorption and efficacy, our CBD-infused products deliver an unmatched experience that is entirely restorative, effective and safe.
+Coupled with our proprietary nano-technology which provides rapid absorption and efficacy, our CBD-infused products deliver an unmatched experience.

 To help demystify the science, we explain many of the commonly used terms and concepts relating to CBD, botanicals, and Cannabis sativa.